Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers: Experiments

 We evaluate learning curves on an Abstractor, a standard Transformer, and an ``Ablation'' model (10 trials for each training set size).
-The Abstractor uses the architecture $\texttt{Encoder} \to \texttt{Abstractor} \to \texttt{Decoder}$ (architecture (b) in~\Cref{fig:abstractor_architectures}).
+The Abstractor uses architecture (b) in~\Cref{fig:abstractor_architectures} with learned positional symbols.
 The Encoder-to-Abstractor interface uses relational cross-attention and the Abstractor-to-Decoder interface uses standard cross-attention.
-The Ablation Model aims to test the effects of the relational cross-attention in the Abstractor model---it is architecturally identical to the Abstractor model with the crucial exception that the Encoder-to-Abstractor interface instead uses standard cross-attention.
+The Ablation Model tests the effects of relational cross-attention in the Abstractor model---it is architecturally identical to the Abstractor model with the crucial exception that the Encoder-to-Abstractor interface instead uses standard cross-attention.
 The hyperparameters of the models are chosen so that the parameter counts are similar (details in~\Cref{sec:experimental_details}).
-We find that the Abstractor is dramatically more sample-efficient than the Transformer and the Ablation model~(\Cref{fig:exp_object_sorting}).
+We find that the Abstractor is dramatically more sample-efficient than both the standard Transformer and the Ablation model (\Cref{fig:exp_object_sorting}).

 \paragraph{Ability to generalize to similar tasks.} We also used the object-sorting task and the dataset generated as described above to test the Abstractor's ability to generalize from similar relational tasks through pre-training.
 The main task uses the same dataset described above.
 The pre-training task involves the same object set $\mathcal{O}$ but with a modified order relation.
 The ordering in attribute $\mathcal{A}$ is randomly permuted, while the ordering in attribute $\mathcal{B}$ is kept the same.
+We pre-train an Abstractor and a Transformer on the pre-training task and then, using those learned weights for initialization, evaluate learning curves on the original task.
+Since the Transformer requires more training samples to learn the object-sorting task, we use a pre-training set size of $3\,000$, chosen to be large enough for the Transformer to learn the pre-training task.